AlexandraEL9/MOCA-app/README.md

 - **Images**:
 - I utilised [Coolors](https://coolors.co/) Palette Generator to create the color palette image in my README.md
-- Images for categories cards were sourced from [Unsplash](https://unsplash.com/)
+- Images for categories cards and the default images were sourced from [Unsplash](https://unsplash.com/)
 - Images for recipe cards were sourced from the Miguel Barclay website [miguelbarclay.com](https://www.miguelbarclay.com/)

 | Image File Name      | Image Source|